chennachaos/high-performance-matlab/_episodes/03-Vectorization.md

 ~~~
 {: .source .language-c}

-The syntax for the same operation in MATLAB is
+The syntax for the same operation in MATLAB is:
 ~~~
 % scalar operators of array variables using for-loop